Isaiah Chapter 56

 God’s watchmen are the leaders of the temple, the teachers, even the prophets.
 Isaiah says here, they are overcome with spiritual blindness.
 Jesus said they had eyes to see, and could not see.
 Their ignorance has to do with not understanding the Scriptures.

 They should know (above everyone else), the Scriptures.
 They are not aware that it is time to warn the people.
-The Bible said, if the blind lead the blind, they will both fall in the ditch.
+The Bible said, if the blind lead the blind, they will both fall into the ditch.
 It is such a shame that the learned scholars of the Bible did not recognize Jesus as the Messiah.
 They were so self-satisfied that they were as if they were sleeping.

 Isaiah 56:11 “Yea, [they are] greedy dogs [which] can never have enough, and they [are] shepherds [that] cannot understand: they all look to their own way, every one for his gain, from his quarter.”